 All cars depreciate, but some are worse than others

-This data was compiled from more than 3.6 million new car sales from model year 2013, and more than 750,000 used cars from that year that were sold between January and September 2018.
+This data was compiled from more than 6.9 million 2014-model-year cars sold that year, and more than 800,000 used cars from the same model year sold between January and October 2019.

 While rapidly declining value can be a terrible thing for the car's original owner, it's worth mentioning that depreciation like what you're about to see on this list often means that a nice car can be bought for cheap on the used market.